damian-anslik/simple-reddit-bot/README.md

     log_dir = logs
     ```

-3. Create a client class that inherits from the RedditClient app.
+3. Create a client class that inherits from the `RedditClient` class.

-4. Add a `main` method in the client class.
-This method contains the actions your bot should undertake on each iteration.
+4. Implement the `main` method in the client class.
+This method contains the actions your bot should undertake on each iteration, for example you might want to get a list of unread messages, or retrieve a list of recent submissions from a particular subreddit.

-5. Call the run method on the client.
+5. Call the client's `run` method.
+The `run` method continously call the `main` method.
+It's also responsible for checking if your current access token is still valid, and if not, requests a new one from the OAuth service.

+6. To stop the bot call the `stop` method from within `main`.

 ## What is the rate limit for requests?